Bajram Rexhepi

-Bajram Rexhepi (3 June 1954 – 21 August 2017), was a Kosovar politician who served as the first elected post-war prime minister and later as interior minister of Kosovo and as a member of the Kosovo Assembly.
+Bajram Rexhepi (3 June 1954 – 21 August 2017), was a Kosovar politician who served as the first elected post-war Prime Minister of Kosovo, and later as interior minister and as a member of the Kosovo Assembly.
 He was a member of the second largest political party in Kosovo, the Democratic Party of Kosovo (PDK).

 Early life and education

 Rexhepi was born in Mitrovica, Kosovo on 3 June 1954.
 He graduated from the University of Prishtina and completed his postgraduate studies at the University of Zagreb in 1985.

 Early career

 Rexhepi spent most of his career working as a surgeon and achieved fame as the best surgeon for circumcisions in the Mitrovica region.
 During the 1999 Kosovo War, Rexhepi joined the Kosovo Liberation Army (KLA) and spent three months serving as a field doctor.
 He served as mayor of the Albanian section of Mitrovica, working with United Nations and NATO peacekeepers to implement ideas to diminish the civil unrest.